-The Lag-Time Between Practicing New Things and Using them on Gigs by Dennis Winge
+The Lag-Time Between Practicing New Things and Using Them on Gigs by Dennis Winge

 It is a very common frustration among musicians that it seems to take a long time before they can actually use things they’ve been practicing on gigs.
 It tries our patience and potentially even undermines our faith in the overall process of learning when we practice something for hours, days, weeks, or months, and it is still not showing up in our playing during performances.